TorXakis/TorXakis/examps/Dropbox/README.txt

 1'.
 Restart your SUTs
     (Dropbox is already running; you are in directory "Dropbox/dropboxtest").

-2'.
-On one SUT, remove all files in "dropboxtest/testdir"
-    (the other SUTs will synchronize)

 8. On SUT<i>, for i = 0,1,2, start the sut by running the bash script:
     $ bash sut<i>.sh